anson-vandoren/ansonvandoren.com/content/posts/telegram-notification-on-deploy.md

 ### Creating a Telegram bot

-After some initial research on the [Telegram API documentation](https://core.telegram.org/bots/api), the first step seems to be to create a new bot using the "BotFather".
-This is a very painless process through the Telegram app, and in a few seconds I was the proud owner of [ansonvandoren_bot](https://t.me/ansonvandoren_bot), and I had my API token (hereafter denoted `<TOKEN>`)
+After some initial research on the [Telegram API documentation](https://core.telegram.org/bots/api), the first step seems to be to create a new bot using the "[BotFather](https://telegram.me/botfather)".
+This is a painless process done entirely through the Telegram app, and within a few seconds I was the proud owner of [ansonvandoren_bot](https://t.me/ansonvandoren_bot), and I had my API token (hereafter denoted `<TOKEN>`)

-After obtaining the token, I needed to start a chat with the bot so I could get a conversation ID.
+After obtaining the token, I started a chat with the bot so I could get a conversation ID.
 I don't think it's possible for the bot to initiate a chat (probably a good thing), so I need to take the first step.
 The BotFather conversation will have a link to start talking with your robotic spawn, or else you can just go to https://t.me/your_new_bot to get redirected.

-Getting the chat ID can be done from a browser, but I just used curl
+Getting the chat ID can be done from a browser, or from the command line via a tool like `curl`.
+If you're not familiar with the curl tool, there is a [very readable guide here](https://ec.haxx.se/).
+In this first case, I'm using it with no arguments, which defaults to sending a HTTP GET request to the URL specified, and displaying the output.
 ```shell
 $ curl https://api.telegram.org/bot<TOKEN>/getUpdates
 {"ok":true,"result":[{"update_id":424724792,
 ..."chat":{"id":123456184,"first_name":"Anson","last_name":"VanDoren",...
 ```
-The `"id"` field here is what I was looking for, and is the identifier for my conversation with the bot.
-I think it should stay the same over time, but am not 100% sure.
-I'll come back and update this if it ends up changing later.
+The `"id":123456184` field here is what I was looking for, and is the identifier for my conversation with the bot.
+Since my particular use-case only involves a single conversation (me vs. The Bot), I don't need to get any fancier than this.
 I'll refer to this field as `<CHAT_ID>` for the rest of this post.

-Now that I've got the two key pieces of information, I can try sending a message (scroll right to see the whole thing):
+Now that I've got the two key pieces of information, I can try sending a message.
+I'm using `curl` again, but this time with the `-s` (silent) and `-X POST` use the HTTP POST verb instead of GET.
+I'm specifying the parameters I want to send with the `-d` options, one at a time.
+Scroll right to see the whole thing:
 ```shell
 $ curl -s -X POST https://api.telegram.org/bot<TOKEN>/sendMessage -d chat_id=<CHAT_ID> -d text="The bot speaks!"
 ```
 {{< figure src="/images/telegram-bot-test-message.jpg#center" caption="Sending a test message" >}}

 It worked!
-That should honestly be most of the API functionality I'll need for this little project.
+That should really be most of the API functionality I'll need for this little project.
 The API is actually very robust, and geared toward richer content and interactivity.
-I will probably come back and explore it later, but this project has a pretty narrow scope.
+I will probably come back and explore it later, but this project has a pretty narrow scope and I just wanted to get it finished up.

 ### Integrating the bot with my build/deploy script

 All that's left is to figure out how to work this into my build script.
 This part can be as basic or complicated as you want.
-Below is how I decided to get notified:
+Below is how I decided to get notified (additions & changes highlighted):

-{{< highlight shell "hl_lines=15-27 40-41 56-58 63-69" >}}
+{{< highlight shell "hl_lines=16-29 41-42 57-59 64-70" >}}
 #!/bin/bash -e
 # Note the '-e' in the line above.
-This is required for error trapping implemented below.
+This is required for
+# error trapping implemented below.

 # Repo name on GitHub
 REMOTE_REPO=https://github.com/anson-vandoren/ansonvandoren.com.git